 Understanding ad reach

-- Reach is an estimate of the number of users within a selected location target, based on unique cookies.
+- Reach is an estimate of the number of users within a selected location target, based on signed-in users.

 - You can use the provided reach numbers to get a rough idea of how many users your AdWords ads could reach within a geographic area.